samber/oops/README.md

 ### Why "oops"?

-Have you already heard a developer yelling for receiving badly written error messages in Sentry, with no context, just before figuring out he wrote this piece of shit by himself?
+Have you already heard a developer yelling at unclear error messages in Sentry, with no context, just before figuring out he wrote this piece of shit by himself?

 Yes.
 Me too.